firefox-containers-helper/firefox-containers-helper/docs/context.md

 **Returns**: <code>Element</code> - The `<ul>` list group element that will hold the child `<li>` container list items.
 <a name="isUserQueryContextNameMatch"></a>

-## isUserQueryContextNameMatch(contextName, userQueryArray) ⇒ <code>boolean</code>
+## isUserQueryContextNameMatch(contextName, userQuery) ⇒ <code>boolean</code>
-Checks if a user input string matches a container name using a somewhat intuitive search algorithm.
+Checks if a user input string matches a container name using a rudimentary search algorithm.

 **Kind**: global function
 **Returns**: <code>boolean</code> - Whether or not a name and query should be included as part of the search results